andrew177779/EScript/README_en.md

     chmod +x compile.sh
     ./compile.sh
-To code in EScript, open index.es and do coding!
+To code in EScript, open index.es in your main IDE and do coding!
 # Configuration
 In terminal, type:
     npm init